-Unless you’ve been living under a rock, you’ve heard just about everyone—from the media and lawmakers to educators and families—talk about bullying recently.
-The problem has also caught the attention of researchers, who have learned a lot about how often it occurs and the characteristics of those involved.
+Unless you’ve been living under a rock, you’ve heard just about everyone—from the media and lawmakers to educators and families—talking about bullying recently.
+Bullying has also caught the attention of researchers, who have learned a lot about how often it occurs and the characteristics of those involved.
 And although lots of anti-bullying programs are cropping up in response to the problem, only a handful can stand up to rigorous scientific evaluation.
 So what do many of these effective programs have in common?
 Teaching social-emotional skills to kids.

-Bullying and its consequences
+Bullying and Its Consequences

 Kids who bully are at higher risk for a wide range of problems, including abusing alcohol and other drugs, getting into fights, and doing poorly academically.
 They even risk having problems into adulthood, such as criminal convictions and substance use.